Sir Harry Evans Global Fellowship

-The Fellowship provides an unrivalled opportunity for an exceptional early career journalist: a six to nine month Fellowship with Durham University which will include undertaking an investigative project from inside the Reuters newsroom in London, mentored by top Reuters editors in the field while being overseen by Durham University and having access to University academics and research resources.
+The Sir Harry Evans Fellowship in Investigative Journalism provides an unrivalled opportunity for an exceptional early career journalist: a six-to-nine-month Fellowship with Durham University which will include undertaking an investigative project from inside the Reuters newsroom in London, mentored by top Reuters editors in the field while being overseen by Durham University and having access to university academics and research resources.
 This Fellowship is designed to give the applicant the chance to develop rigorous, fact-based research and reporting skills.

 The application process will be overseen by the Fellowship Committee who will ensure a diverse panel of candidates are considered for the opportunity.
-Applicants will be assessed in accordance with the selection criteria above.
+Applicants will be assessed in accordance with the selection criteria.
 The final stage will be an interview.

 The Sir Harry Evans Global Fellowship in Investigative Journalism provides the opportunity for an early career journalist to develop their ideas and collaborations in a thriving community of journalists and researchers, including through engagement with the University’s departments, institutes and colleges.